dynamid/MLperf-easy/README.md

 ```

-You can download different types of datasets, But first install some tools to download the datasets:
+You can download different types of datasets, but first install some tools to download the datasets:
 ```
 pip install boto3 tqdm opencv-python
 ```